Skip to main content

 Quick Start

 Set up your first webhook in 5 minutes.
-By the end of this guide, you will have a working endpoint receiving real-time events from Infodeck.
+By the end of this guide, you will have a working endpoint receiving real-time events from Infodeck, plus a first event filter to keep the traffic scoped.

 Prerequisites